jhsu802701/rails_from_scratch_rails5/01-01-initial_commit.md

 ############################
 # END: Linux files to ignore
 ############################

+# NOTE: Comments MUST get their own dedicated lines and cannot be shared with that of the file name

+# Ignore Spring files.
+/spring/*.pid
 ```
 ### Gemfile
 *  By default, your new Rails app uses SQLite as its database.
 The production environment uses PostgreSQL, which is not specified in the original Gemfile.
 Because Unit 1 focuses on the development environment, we'll leave the original contents of the Gemfile alone but label the contents for easy replacement later.